Visit Traffic Alerts for information about road closures, delays and other traffic impacts.

 Improvements to Curb Ramps, Utilities, Resurfacing Streets

-The City of Beaverton’s Public Works Department is in the process of making improvements to curb ramps, sidewalks, hydrants and catch basins with a completion expected June 2019.
-If there is landscape restoration, damage to private property or anything needing to be brought back to its original condition due to the construction of the curb ramps, please contact Public Works so we can have the contractor rectify.
-As part of the process, the city lowers water valves and manholes in preparation for the pavement resurfacing.
-During this work there will be no traffic delays or impacts to driveways.
-In the areas where parking will be restricted, specific signs will be posted for “No Parking”.
-Crews will work from 7 am to no later than 5 pm each day to minimize impact(s) to the neighborhood.
-The tentative paving schedule by neighborhood is weather-dependent.
+The City of Beaverton’s Public Works Department is in the process of making improvements to curb ramps, sidewalks, hydrants and catch basins in preparation for street overlays.
+As part of the paving process, the city also lowers water valves and manholes in construction areas.
+Crews will work from 7 am to no later than 5 pm each day to minimize impacts on the neighborhood.
 Traffic lanes will be flagged and remain open to local traffic.
 The city will complete the project as quickly as possible and work to minimize inconvenience, but there will be occasional delays.
 Watch for barricades indicating “No Parking” and the dates of when the resurfacing will occur.
-Transportation improvements was one of Beaverton City Council’s priorities for 2018, including pedestrian and sidewalk improvement projects.
-The city works hard to maintain local streets, including regular resurfacing to prevent deterioration.
+Transportation improvements including street overlays, curb ramp retrofits, and utility update projects are a priority for the city.
+These processes are aimed at maintaining high quality roads for safe traveling throughout the City of Beaverton.

 About Street Maintenance Overlay Projects